alisdt/online_experiments_course/03_pract.rst

 web developer tools in your browser.
 All recent versions of browsers have these tools built in.

-You can open developer tools from the menu with More Tools → Developer Tools, or by pressing Ctrl-Shift-I.
+In most browsers you can open developer tools from the menu with More Tools → Developer Tools, or by pressing Ctrl-Shift-I on Windows or Command-Option-I (⌘-⌥-I) on Mac.

 Go to the page for your experiment -- use the link for the uploaded copy on the server, not the copy on your computer.